Possible side effects of not drinking enough water

 Photo source: Shutterstock

 Another possible side effect of not drinking enough water is weight gain.
-While a little gain isn't really bad, if it continues over time, particularly in the belly region, it can put you at risk for various chronic diseases, such as diabetes, heart disease and more.
+While a little weight gain isn't really bad, if it continues over time, particularly in the belly region, it can put you at risk for various chronic diseases, such as diabetes and heart disease.

 This is where water comes in.
 Drinking water can even help you lose weight and lower water retention.